-SIMULEX uses a simulated crisis situation (hypothetical scenario), involving real countries, current events and historical background.
+SIMULEX uses a simulated crisis situation (hypothetical scenario), involving real countries, historical background, current events, and projections about the future.
 The scenario projects an imaginary conflict environment into the future, to which SIMULEX teams must respond because of the of the significant issues and interests at stake.
 However, this will not be a “zero sum” game; there is no expected clear cut winner or loser even though one team may be more successful in advancing its security interests during the exercise.

-Play develops through reaction to moves and information exchanged among the teams, with time-out simulating the actual passage of time thus allowing for the assimilation of information as the basis for new estimates and moves.
+Play develops through reaction to moves and information exchanged among the teams, with time between moves simulating the actual passage of time, thus allowing for the assimilation of information as the basis for new estimates and events.
 Control may “steer” events in a given direction to emphasize certain predetermined learning objectives by introducing new information, unrepresented parties, or acts of God.
 However, as far as possible, Control permits free play to develop in accordance with team interaction; thus, team members must “live with” and “be responsible” for the results of their decisions.

 Realism in the feasibility of moves is an essential ingredient of successful play.
-For example, a political exercise will work only if it posits a conflict among teams.
+For example, SIMULEX will work only if the teams work within and in response to the scenario.
 An effective player, must try to identify realistically with his or her assigned role.